MarjhonMatalog/Matalog_WildWatcher/README.md

 The system falls under SDG 15 because it’s a wildlife monitoring system that enables the user to monitor the animal's behavior overtime.
 It will help people to raise awareness about the behavior of a animal, proving wildlife researcher and rangers a valuable data.
-While the data that’s been collected will provide users information that they needed to know the patterns and behavior of an animal.
+Therefore the data that’s been collected will provide users information that they needed to know about the patterns and behavior of an animal.
-Therefore the system is a simple way that will help anyone in volunteering in wildlife tracking.
+So to sum things up the system is a simple way that will help anyone in volunteering in wildlife tracking.

 IV.
 PROGRAM/SYSTEM INSTRUCTIONS
 =